Festember: ProShows

 'ProShows', Festember's most anticipated events, make a spectacular end to an event-filled day of Festember.
 All four days of Festember feature a ProShow that showcases many prominent celebrities and artists, including Amit Trivedi, Sachin and Jigar, Guns n Hoses, Ambi Subramaniam, Karthick Iyer, Motherjane, Euphoria and many more.

-The history of ProShows at Festember dates back decades, with prominent early ProShows featuring playback singer Unni Menon in 2002, rock band Thermal and a Quarter in 2003 etc. In 2004, back to back performances by Euphoria and Motherjane, respectively India's leading Hindi and English rock bands, established ProShows as a mainstay of Festember.
+The history of ProShows at Festember dates back decades, with prominent early ProShows featuring playback singer Unni Menon in 2002, rock band Thermal and a Quarter in 2003 etc. In 2004, back to back performances by Euphoria and Motherjane, then respectively India's leading Hindi and English rock bands, established ProShows as a mainstay of Festember.
 ProShows remain the most awaited part of Festember every year.

 Attendees of Festember 2015 witnessed a great number of ProShow artists, starting with actress and classical dancer Rukmini Vijayakumar.
 DJs Kash Trivedi and Belgian duo Alvar and Millas performed the next night, and Day 2 saw rock bands Mushroom Lake, Black Letters, Skrat, and a surprise appearance from Shakthisree Gopalan who performed a song with Skrat.
 The final ProShow of Festember ‘15 saw the Golden Jubilee Convention Centre filled to capacity as popular Bollywood artists including Pritam Chakraborty, music director of Yeh Jawaani Hai Deewani, Abhijeet Sawant and Antara Mitra of Indian Idol fame, and singers Nakash Aziz and Aditi Singh Sharma take over the audience.

 Festember 2016 played host to an international cover band, the 'Guns and Hoses' for the very first time.
 This was the first international rock band to have visited Trichy.
 The audience was also enthralled by well known romantic numbers by the Bollywood duo, Sachin–Jigar.
 The inauguration was followed by a classical-fusion performance by Bindu and Ambi Subramaniam.
 Festember'16 also had an EDM Night with DJ Aceaxe from VH1 Supersonic performing in NIT Trichy.

 In Festember 2017, Amit Trivedi and his band came down to NIT Trichy to perform for the attendees of Festember’17.
 Headlining the EDM Night was DJ Shaan.
 The Red Bull Tour Bus presented RJD and Thermal And A Quarter, two rock bands for the Rock Night.
 Mesmerizing and sensational tunes from the violinist Shravan Sridhar took everyone's breath away.